Frames and numerical approximation II: generalized sampling: Introduction

 For a more in-depth discussion of relations between this work and standard frame theory, we refer to \cite{FramesPart1}.

 Our focus in this paper is accuracy and conditioning of the regularized frame approximations.
 We do not consider efficiency, i.e.\ computational time, which is very much dependent on the particular frame under consideration.
-We note in passing that there are efficient numerical methods for solving \eqref{eq:frame_system_OS} and \eqref{eq:frame_system_indirect} for certain frames \cite{LyonFast,matthysen2015fastfe,matthysen2017fastfe2d}.
-A description of these algorithms at the generic level will be presented in a future work.
+There are efficient numerical methods for solving \eqref{eq:frame_system_indirect} for certain frames and sampling functionals \cite{coppe2020splines,coppe2020az,LyonFast,matthysen2015fastfe,matthysen2017fastfe2d}.
+In the absence of a more efficient method, the cost of computing the SVD of an $M \times N$ matrix with $M > N$ scales as ${\mathcal O}(M N^2)$.
+However, based in particular on \cite{coppe2020az}, some of the examples at the end of this paper can be implemented in ${\mathcal O}(N (\log N)^2)$ operations.
+We refer to \cite{coppe2020az} for more examples.